blogmywiki/ZXSpectrum/README.md

 'c4-logo' and 'htv-logo' are BASIC programs written by me for drawing TV company logos.

+'crossing' is a Frogger-style type-in from Your Computing January 1983

 'dotman' is a BASIC game, not written by me - maybe a magazine type-in?

 'g3nxu' is a BASIC program by Mark Owen to draw colour bars and my dad's ham radio callsign, for use in amateur TV transmissions.